-So, how do you know which lights you shouldn’t be avoiding?
+So, how do you know which lights are the ones you shouldn’t avoid?
 Moneybarn has put together a guide to the dashboard warning lights you can’t afford to ignore.

 If either your anti-lock brake system (ABS) or brake fluid warning lights appear, it means there’s a fault with your brakes.

-Fully working brakes are crucial for car safety, so don’t mess around when it comes to a potential fault.
-Stop your car safely as soon as the light appears and call a mechanic straight away.
+Fully working brakes are crucial for vehicle safety, so don’t mess around when it comes to a potential fault.
+Stop your vehicle safely as soon as the light appears and call a mechanic straight away.